lodygens/fedid/doc/fedid.md

 The "OAuthServers" variable is an array containing OAuth server configurations.
-All OAuth server configuration variables variables are **required** and listed below
+All OAuth server configuration variables are **required** and listed below

 Goal              | Name
 ------------------|-------------